ry-v1/Notes/ Learning Spark.md

 - Static versus dynamic resource allocation
     - When you specify compute resources as command-line arguments to spark-submit, you cap the limit.
 This means that if more resources are needed later as tasks queue up in the driver due to a larger than anticipated workload, Spark cannot accommodate or allocate extra resources.
-    - If instead you use Spark’s dynamic resource allocation configuration, the Spark driver can request more or fewer compute resources as the demand of large workloads flows and ebbs.
+    - If instead you use Spark's dynamic resource allocation configuration, the Spark driver can request more or fewer compute resources as the demand of large workloads flows and ebbs.
 In scenarios where your workloads are dynamic—that is, they vary in their demand for compute capacity—using dynamic allocation helps to accommodate sudden peaks.

-- Configuring Spark executors’ memory and the shuffle service
+- Configuring Spark executors memory and the shuffle service
     - The amount of memory available to each executor is controlled by spark.executor.memory.
     - This is divided into three sections, as depicted in execution memory, storage memory, and reserved memory.
     - The default division is 60% for execution memory and 40% for storage, after allowing for 300 MB for reserved memory, to safeguard against OOM errors.